 Roth IRA Rules

-Note: The article below refers to the 2012 tax year.
+Note: The article below refers to the 2014 tax year.
 Assuming your IRA was opened by Dec.
-31, 2012, you have until the tax filing deadline–April 15, 2013–to make a 2012 contribution.
-The income/contribution limits have increased for the 2013 tax year.
-Click here for the details.
+31, 2014, you have until the tax filing deadline–April 15, 2015–to make a 2014 contribution.
+The income/contribution limits may increase for the 2015 tax year.
+Click here for current contribution limits.

 When it comes to a Roth IRA, “rules” is a subjective term.
 But whether you’re looking for Roth eligibility criteria or what you can and cannot do with an account once you have one, you’ve come to the right place.